Mount Eerie’s dance with the intractable

 Our eyes look away, but our ears listen.
 Sounds in-between the cracks — white noise, missed strings, vocal mishaps, errant drums — punctate hopeless attempts at lyricized meaning.
 The sounds function as colons, dashes, commas and parentheses — assigning order to a fragmentary mind.
 Again, we see trestles: architectural orations to the sounds of death’s waltz with memory.

-Natasha Tretheway — no stranger to death’s glare — contextualizes her fragmentary heritage: “Bring only what you must carry — tome of memory, / its random blank pages.”
+The poet Natasha Trethewey — no stranger to death’s glare herself — contextualizes her fragmentary heritage: “Bring only what you must carry — tome of memory, / its random blank pages.”
 Elverum’s “A Crow Looked at Me” brought it all, every heart-splitting parcel.
 “Now Only,” a year on, packs lighter, though the burden is still too heavy for flight.

 Artist: Mount Eerie